-- Commitment to research including resident research grants, strong infrastructure and mentorship through Emergency Medicine Research Interest Group, a PhD biostatistician on faculty, research associates for assistance with data collection and the possibility of completing the Resident Research Track for residents with an interest in a research career.
+- Commitment to research including resident research grants, strong infrastructure and mentorship through Emergency Medicine Research Interest Group, research associates for assistance with data collection and the possibility of completing the Resident Research Track for residents with an interest in a research career.

 - Strong EMS curriculum with ground, aeromedical, and telemetry training.
 Many residents serve as Assistant Medical Directors for squads throughout the city.
-Also opportunities in tactical medicine/SWAT, urban search and rescue, mass gathering medicine, and disaster training.
-Among the first ACGME accredited EMS fellowships
+Opportunities in tactical medicine/SWAT, urban search and rescue, mass gathering medicine, and disaster training.
+Among the first ACGME accredited EMS fellowships.

-- Unique opportunities for career development and exploration during extensive elective time: aeromedical, basic and clinical research, ultrasound, toxicology, wilderness medicine, international EM, education, operations, observation medicine, EM chapter opportunities, EMS assistant medical directorship, and many other resident-developed electives.
+- Unique opportunities for career development and exploration during extensive elective time: ultrasound, research, sports medicine, social emergency medicine, wilderness medicine, international EM, bedside teaching, simulation, operations, critical care and many other resident-developed electives.
 Elective time is resident-driven and structured around each individual resident’s career aspirations.

 - Extensive trauma and critical care experience, both in the ED and off-service.